 Suggested Article: Average Cost of Repairing or Replacing a Bumper

-Find your state in one of the categories below to learn more.
+Below, we detail which states fall into each of these categories.
+Find your state in one of the categories below; we have included links to each state’s relevant legislation or safety inspection manual for further information.
 If you still aren’t sure whether or not your car is street-legal, you may want to contact a local attorney or your state department of motor vehicles.

 Note that many states forbid driving a car in an “unsafe condition” or with broken pieces protruding.
 If your bumper is missing, damaged, or unsafely attached, it’s possible the police in your area could consider your car unsafe.
 Police can give you a ticket in these instances, even if the state’s legal code does not explicitly mention missing or damaged bumpers.
 The fact that your state has no specific requirements for bumpers would not guarantee your success if fighting that ticket in court.